 A 90% bet wins 9/10 times.
 But its not impossible that you actually get 2 losers in a row.
 Put in odds format there is a 1 in 100 chance that this happens.
 That’s too much even for me!

-So instead I want to look into having a 1 in a million chance at losing my entire account.
+So instead, we want to look into having a 1 in a million chance at losing my entire account.
 If this does happen then I’m happy to say WOW and move on.
 That’s how unemotional you have to be.

 So in a 90% betting case we have to = a 1 in 1 million odds.